leonardlorenz/nook/README.md

 * ~~Add some styling and UI to options popup.~~
 * Add more games to the game select (GameCube, City Folk).
 * Add town tune feature to be played inbetween song transitions.
+* Make file sizes smaller and rip from original source.

 This is in no way shape or form affiliated to Nintendo or their products.
 This is a passion project that has not, does not and will not generate any revenue.
 Nintendo owns the rights to these resources.